ci-plugins/document/reference/faqs/codecc-faqs.md

 lua code checking is not supported yet

 **Q: I can't see the source code for the code check.
 It shows that the code snippet cannot be obtained.
+Please make sure that.
+I can't see the source code for the code check.
+It shows that the code snippet cannot be obtained.
 Please make sure that you have permission on the code base and that the file is not deleted from the code base**

 ![img](../../.gitbook/assets/企业微信截图_162764646337.png)